cassgvp/WIN-Open-Neuroimaging-Community/docs/ACKNOWLEDGEMENTS.md

 nav_order: 3
 ---

-# Open Analysis
+# Acknowledgements
 {: .fs-9 }

 We are grateful to the following open resources for inspiration and shared documentation used to develop this repository.
 {: .fs-6 .fw-300 }

 ---